Jeff Flake: 'No good options' on NK, but Trump has a 'good team'

 Washington (CNN)Following North Korea's latest nuclear weapons test, one of President Donald Trump's most outspoken Republican critics expressed confidence in Trump's team, but not the commander in chief himself.

-Arizona Republican Sen. Jeff Flake said on CNN's "State of the Union" Sunday that Trump, like most new presidents, was inexperienced in foreign policy, adding that he would like a "measured" response from the Oval Office.
+Arizona Republican Sen. Jeff Flake told Dana Bash on CNN's "State of the Union" Sunday that Trump, like most new presidents, was inexperienced in foreign policy, adding that he would like a "measured" response from the Oval Office.

 "Obviously, you'd like a leader that is measured and sober and consistent," Flake said, adding, "We've got a good team around the President."